-Long-term control (also called “maintenance” or controller) medications help reduce swelling and inflammation of the airways.
+Long-term control (also called “maintenance” or controller) medicines help reduce swelling and inflammation of the airways.
 Some keep the muscles around your airways relaxed.
 This makes the airways less sensitive to triggers and less likely to flare up.
-Long-term control medications:
+Long-term control medicines:

-Are taken on a schedule—for most people, every day.
+Are taken on a schedule.
+For most people, this is every day.
 They are taken even when you feel fine.

 Help keep asthma under control so you’re less likely to have symptoms.

 Inhaled corticosteroids are safe for long-term use.
 They are not the “steroids” that you hear about athletes abusing.
-The usual prescribed doses of corticosteroids most often cause no side effects.
-That’s because they’re inhaled directly into the lungs, where they’re needed.
-So, they have little effect on the rest of the body.
-The chance of side effects can be lowered even more if you:
+They usually don't cause serious side effects.
+That’s because they’re inhaled directly into the lungs.
+The chance of minor side effects can be lowered even more if you:

-Rinse your mouth, gargle, and spit out the water after using the inhaler.
+Rinse your mouth, gargle, and spit out the water after using your inhaled corticosteroid medicine.

-Remembering to take medication each day can be hard for anyone.
+Remembering to take medicine each day can be hard for anyone.
 It can be even harder to remember when you don’t have symptoms.
-Try these tips for keeping on track:
+Try these tips:

 Develop a routine.
 For example, take long-term controllers as part of getting ready for bed, before you brush your teeth in the morning, or both.